 Are both cars in the image below parked legally?

-Yesiree!
-The white car is safely parked in the buffer zone without touching the crosswalk line.
-The blue car parked on the stop line which is perfectly legal.
+Yessiree!
+The white car parked safely in the buffer zone without touching the crosswalk line—the blue car parked on the stop line was perfectly legal.

 Can a bike lane be located in front of a stop line?

 Is the vehicle below parked in an unmarked crosswalk?